zihzhan-msft/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/demo/script.md

 depending on the service, so the only difference here is that I'm authenticating with a key credential.
 - Where Text Analytics's healthcare analysis offering really shines is in unstructured provider notes, like the one here.
 - In building up this patient's profile, we're interested in extracted entities that fall into the following categories, so I'm going to loop through entities and grab the ones I care about to create my patient profile.
-- Now, we can see the following diagnoses from this unstructured text block, and the patient's profile has been built.
+- Now, we can see the following medications from this unstructured text block, and the patient's profile has been built.
 Off to Krista